zrghassabi/Object-Detection-Fast-RCNN-Pytorch/README.md

 Dataset info: .CSV file includes name of an image, width and hight of image, xmin,ymin, xmax,ymax of bounding box

 A costum Dataset class is defined for RaccoonDataset

+We will test Faster R-CNN and RetinaNet in this tutorial.